 Check out the museum there telling the story of the history of the Land Between the Lakes from the time when it was the wild frontier of the U.S. to the building of the dams that created Lake Barkley and Kentucky Lake.

 Just up the road from the Golden Pond, you’ll find the Elk and Bison Prairie.

 This 700-acre drive-through habitat has been restored to resemble the native habitat here, which was lost more than 100 years ago.
 Many folks don’t know that this land was crowded with elk and bison when the first settlers arrived here, and on this 3.5-mile loop, you can get a close-up look at these majestic animals.
 The Prairie is open dawn to dusk, and the extreme ends of the day are the best times to see the animals as they’re on the move.

 If it’s near dark, you can stop back by the Planetarium for a look at the stars from their observatory if there’s a show.
 Inquire at the Visitors Center about times and dates.
 Or head back to Prizer Point to continue the mini-golf tourney.

-Back in town, try Reva’s Place, where you can get burgers, wings, salads, or something off the full (and delicious) menu before retiring and resting up for tomorrow.
+Back in town, you can try Triplet’s BBQ, where you can get a pulled pork sandwich, salads, or something off the full (and delicious) menu before retiring and resting up for tomorrow.

-You’ll need a big breakfast today, so stop by Reva’s Place for a hearty breakfast.
+You’ll need a big breakfast today, so stop by Cadiz Restaurant for a hearty breakfast.
 Their buffet is guaranteed to please, but so are their menu items (like the French toast, which is fantastic).
 Make the trip back out to Land Between the Lakes and head north toward Hematite Lake.